 Explosive nuclear weapons testing would be bad for Nevada and the world.

-Resuming explosive nuclear weapons testing, as some former government officials are advocating, is unnecessary, would risk the safety of Nevadans, and undermine America’s national security.
+Resuming explosive nuclear weapons testing 65 miles outside of Las Vegas, as some former government officials are advocating, is unnecessary, would risk the safety of Nevadans, and undermine America’s national security.
 Testing would break a decades-long nuclear testing moratorium, pose environmental risks, and increase global tensions—all while accelerating a nuclear arms race that threatens humanity.

 facts